szweibel/obsidian-agent-plugin/README.md

 - **Clickable Links** - Click [[wiki links]] in responses to open notes
 - **Tool Indicators** - See what tools the agent is using (shown as *🔧 tool_name*)
+- **Thinking Indicator** - Animated indicator shows when the agent is processing
+- **Stop Button** - Interrupt the agent mid-response if needed
 - **Clear Button** - Start a fresh conversation (clears history)
 - **Session Memory** - Agent remembers the entire conversation until you clear it
+- **Modern UI** - Smooth animations, polished styling, and professional appearance

 ## Troubleshooting